Last Updated on January 18, 2023

 I needed more.

-This was back in 2012 slightly after Season 1 aired, the hype and popularity of the show were still rising.
-Luckily enough for everyone now, in its final TV season, A Game of Thrones has so much to keep fans going and a whole host of options for the board game nerds out there.
+This was back in 2012, slightly after Season 1 aired, when the hype and popularity of the show were still rising.
+Luckily, Game of Thrones has so much to keep fans going and a whole host of options for the board game nerds out there.